-Sir William Schlich, in one of his admirable pub-NO. 2253, VOL. 90 lications on British forestry ("Forestry in the United Kingdom," p.
+Sir William Schlich, in one of his admirable pub-

+lications on British forestry ("Forestry in the United Kingdom," p.
 23), says: "From time to time suitable tracts of land come into the market and there is, in my opinion, no reason why the State should not acquire such land for re-foresting."

 Though little has been done for Scotch forestry, for England and Wales there has been even less.
 Indeed, no beginning of practical State forestry has yet been made in England and Wales.
-The mountains of Wales, the Weald of Kent, the Sussex Downs, still show vestiges of their ancient wild forests; and here show vestiges of their ancient while forests; and here is the best field (near industrial centres) for the more productive modern cultivated forest.
-There is no reason, except national improvidence, why the Welsh mines should continue to draw the greater part of their pit props from France; or why the Weald of their pit props from France; or why the Weald of Kent-and the Sussex Downs should not have their ancient beauties restored and become once more a source of local wealth and the joy to the Londoner that the beautiful forests near Paris are to the Parisians.
-Nowadays it is these accessible forests, close to industrial centres, that yield the best returns, some of them in France and Germany from 21. to more than 3l. per acre per year of net revenue.
+The mountains of Wales, the Weald of Kent, the Sussex Downs, still show vestiges of their ancient wild forests; and here is the best field (near industrial centres) for the more productive modern cultivated forest.
+There is no reason, except national improvidence, why the Welsh mines should continue to draw the greater part of their pit props from France; or why the Weald of the succession of the suc Kent-and the Sussex Downs should not have their ancient beauties restored and become once more a source of local wealth and the joy to the Londoner that the beautiful forests near Paris are to the Parisians.
+Nowadays it is these accessible forests, close to industrial centres, that yield the best returns, some of them in France and Germany from 2l. to more than 3l. per acre per year of net revenue.
 Not very long ago it was remarked to me by a French forest expert that these forests near Paris, financially, were carrying the distant Alpine forests on their backs!

-There are considerable areas of poor land within twenty or thirty miles of London that, at a reason-able expenditure, could be turned into rich forests, like the Beech forest of the Chiltern Hills.
+There are considerable areas of poor land within twenty or thirty miles of London that, at a reasonable expenditure, could be turned into rich forests, like the Beech forest of the Chiltern Hills.
 In the Highlands of Scotland, and on the Welsh mountains, there are climatic difficulties (too frequent mists, too little sun), bogland, and peat.
-But the south-east of Eng-land is free from these climatic troubles.
+But the south-east of England is free from these climatic troubles.
 It is everywhere within the climatic limits of vigorous and easy tree growth.
 Let us not forget that in going from the north of Scotland to the south of England we go half-way to middle Italy and Portugal, where the sun-power gives those enormous yields of timber that are the wonder of foresters in more northern climates, 20 tons of (air-dry, seasoned) wood, or 700 cu. ft.

-per acre per year.
 There are 36,000 acres of heath, waste, or poor pasture land in Kent, Surrey, and Sussex.
 Labour, especially during the winter months, is abundant.
 Forest work is of the healthiest kind possible.
-No-where in the world do we see men of finer physique than the small farmers and villagers of Germany, when in the winter when other works is decrease field who, in the winter, when other work is scarce, find their salvation in the health-giving forest.
+Nowhere in the world do we see men of finer physique than the small farmers and villagers of Germany, who in the winter when other world is corrected. who, in the winter, when other work is scarce, find their salvation in the health-giving forest.